napalm-automation/napalm/docs/support/ios.rst

 This implies that you will not generally be able to copy-and-paste the self-signed certificate.
 As when you copy-and-paste it, the tab character gets converted to spaces.

-You will need to transfer (for example, SCP the config file) or you will need to manually construct the last line exactly right.
+You will need to transfer the config file directly from the device (for example, SCP the config file) or you will need to manually construct the quit line exactly right.

-Cisco IOS is very particular about the self-signed certificate and will reject replace operations with invalid certificates and also will reject replace operations that are missing a certificate (when the current configuration has a self-signed certificate).
+Cisco IOS is very particular about the self-signed certificate and will reject replace operations with an invalid certificate.
+Cisco IOS will also reject replace operations that are missing a certificate (when the current configuration has a self-signed certificate).

 Banner